 Over the sound system, Frankie Beverly and Maze perform “Before I Let Go.”
 Classic old school.
 To your surprise, the early-20-somethings in the next lane know all the words.
 They sing along, as does, a little less tunefully, the contingent of gay white men up from Hell’s Kitchen on lane 17.
 On 18, a crowd of birthday celebrants — it appears to be at least a 40th birthday — cheers as the guest of honor, with a coaxing swivel of her hips, converts a 2-7 split.
 And above it all, the essential music of the place: the thud of lofted balls, the low thunder of the roll, and pins exploding in a satisfying chunk of sound.

 You feel it in your gut, that clatter.
-There’s something deeply relaxing about the wooden pock of struck pins; it harkens back to ancient games, the smashing of idols, social ritual.
+There’s something vital about the wooden pock of struck pins; it harkens back to ancient games, the smashing of idols, social ritual.
 You haven’t bowled since the Clinton era, but it’s reassuring to think that people have been doing it, in one form or another, for thousands of years.
 They were doing it in Harlem, too, until 30 years ago, when Lenox Lanes, like the old Harlem Lanes before it, closed its doors.

 “Stay out of the ditch!” your friend calls as you line up your shot.
 “Hook it to the pocket!”
 He’s an experienced bowler and knows the lingo.